Learn the meaning of and remember 5 commonly used expressions in English through watching online videos and completing quizzes.

 5. PULLING YOUR LEG

-In the second exercise, you have to match each of the 5 expressions to their meaning (e.g. 'to say that something is easy to do').
+In the second exercise, you have to match each of the 5 expressions to their meaning (e.g. 'to be annoyed about something').

 In both exercises, you should only use each of the 5 expressions once.